-The course covers topics from three areas of chemistry; organic, inorganic and physical.
-Throughout the course you will also carry out practical activities including:
+The course covers topics from three areas of chemistry: organic, inorganic and physical.
+Throughout the course students will also carry out practical activities including:

 Why Choose This?

 Chemistry is an important subject for careers in medicine, environmental science, engineering, toxicology, developing consumer products, metallurgy (studying how metals behave), space exploration, developing perfumes and cosmetics, pharmaceuticals, energy, teaching, science writing, software development and research.

 Physical chemistry – atomic structure, amount of substance, bonding, energetics, kinetics, chemical equilibria and Le Chatelier’s Principle, thermodynamics, rate equations, equilibrium constant Kp, electrode potentials and electrochemical cells.